Want to start a travel blog, but not sure how? This guide will help you start your own travel blog in a few easy steps.

 Getting Started With Blogging

 Create An ‘About Me’ Page, to help readers know who you are, and what you’re doing.
 An About me page is the most important page for you as a travel blogger, particularly if you’ve just started blogging, as 90% of the readers, who become your regular follower is going to read it, to know a little more about you.
 But make sure it lets your personality shine through.
 I remember, when I’d initially started blogging, I was so concerned with being professional that I ended up writing a bland introductory post that read no different than a Wikipedia page.
 Do not do that.
 Let people know who you actually are.
+Be frank!

 Create Accounts On Different Social Media Networks, because it is by social networking only that you can engage with your followers on a day to day basis.
 Social media are engaging, and let you connect with your readers.
 Learning how to master Social Media is, however, another thing, and you’d only learn that with time.
 But for a start, and as a blogger, you must have your profile on different social media networks, particularly on Facebook (have a Facebook Page, not a profile), Twitter, Instagram, Google+ (very important for SEO), Pinterest and Youtube.